jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       ./makePythonTdd.ps1 assertion_error

-  and it shows an :ref:`AssertionError` after making files and folders for the project
+  and it shows an :ref:`AssertionError` after making the folders and files for the project

   .. code-block:: python